 An intense 2 or 3 hour downpour was enough to create a river of brown sludge, which diverted even the most massive trucks on their route through Ruwi.
 The flow lifted away cars and more, and left behind a fine silt to dry in the sun.
 With the rain came a drop in temperature to an unseasonable 20c and far less at night, winter has arrived.

-Since the area is still quiet we took a meal in Ruwi’s Camilia Restaurant before work starts again tomorrow .
-This is probably one of the longest established restaurants in Oman.
-Its changed management several times I suspect and the current operators must be the best there has been.
+Since the area is still quiet we took a meal in Camilia Restaurant Ruwi before work starts again tomorrow.
+I’ve been a customer since 1986 and guess this is probably one of the longest established restaurants in Oman.
+I suspect Camilia has had several managers over its history and the current person must be the best there has been.

 We arrived after Iftar for a meal at The Cave, Muscat’s newish restaurant complex (intended to have numerous themed dining choices).
 Currently there are two choices of venue, one with a buffet that seemed to have been cleared – so we had no choice but to walk to the single option open, which was Rumba Lattina.

 Though centrally located in Muscat it was a struggle to find Al Mandoos, the Omani themed restaurant in Ghubrah.
 It was found on the parallel side-road to Shell, just behind a small bakery.
 The menu had a reasonable selection that allowed choice without overwhelming the decision process.

 We decided to have a meal in Qurm and to go for the new rather than old.

 Relish is a vegetarian restaurant, well located where the old Al Bustan Bakery was.
 With a bright cheerful decor and both inside and outside seating, it’s an inviting place to eat.
 It turned out we were fortunate to get a table on arrival – for those arriving after us had to wait for space.